 “There are a lot of qualities that I look for but the most important to me are folks that are effective communicators.
 The most important thing is talking to our clients.
 People need to be able to communicate how much we care.
 You can’t teach that.” — George Salinas

-On The Rankings Podcast, George Salinas made it clear that effective communication is one of the most important qualities any attorney could possess.
+On Personal Injury Mastermind, George Salinas made it clear that effective communication is one of the most important qualities any attorney could possess.
 Years ago, however, communication skills were relegated to the bottom of the list when it came to assessing prospective hires.
 But things have changed!
-LinkedIn’s recent survey showed that communication topped the list of the most sought-after soft skills among U.S. employers.
+LinkedIn's recent survey showed that communication topped the list of the most sought-after soft skills among U.S. employers.

 Communication plays an important role in our lives.
-Customer service representatives are highly skilled to be able to give answers to customers’ inquiries, or simply deescalate stressful situations.
-Within the legal industry, communication plays numerous and immense roles relating to the way clients are served and the credibility of a firm.
+Customer service representatives are highly skilled at answering customers' inquiries or simply de-escalating stressful situations.
+Within the legal industry, communication plays numerous and immense roles relating to the lawyer-client relationship and the credibility of a firm.

 The legal industry seems to have great communication as a prerequisite.
 Being an attorney is effectively a customer-facing role, and personal injury law firms spend a great amount of time in conversation with prospective clients.

-Lawyerist cites that the number one reason for bar complaints is ‘failure to communicate’.
-You’d think that law firms would spend a lot of time training and perfecting their communication skills.
-While some firms make it a priority, we’re yet to see a communication section on the bar exam!
+Lawyerist cites 'failure to communicate' as the number one reason for bar complaints.
+You'd think that law firms would spend a lot of time training and perfecting their communication skills.
+While some firms make it a priority, we've yet to see a communication section on the bar exam!

-But while a section in the bar exam specific to communication is yet to be added, the fact that some law firms are making this a priority is already a good start.
-Maybe one day, other law firms would follow suit.
+While a section in the bar exam specific to communication has yet to be added, the fact that some law firms are making this a priority is already a good start.
+Maybe others in the legal profession will follow suit one day.

 What Does Great Law Firm Communication Look Like?

 The principles of effective communication are universal.
 So whether it is in answering services, in the hospitality industry, or even in politics, strategies to build strong communication with clients and businesses are always almost the same.
-What works with other industries in terms of communicating with clients may very well work in law firms.
+What works with other industries in terms of communicating with clients may very well work in a successful legal practice.

-Here are some recommendations on how great law firm communication should look!
+Here are some recommendations on how strong communication skills should look in your practice!

 Make The Most Of All Touchpoints On The Client Journey